CallumBeaney/program-ideas/README.md

 ## brief ideas

+- **Gode Boke Fynder** -- There are many medieval books.
+What if I've spent ages studying e.g. a book written in Cheshire, ~1100 A.D.
+I want to read more books in this dialect/time period? -- GUI showing UK map outline.
+Slider below.
+Move the slider, advance the year being shown by ~50 years.
+Display manuscripts and books written in this time period in the map with little clickable markers.

+- **Middle English Reader (serious)**
+    * Gawain and Green Knight book.
+Great poetry.
+Hard to read!
+Many old words!
+What do?
+    * Put the text in an app view.
+When hover over word, popup word and if click?
+TTS read out the word!
+    * Also TTS read the whole story with settings ( see: [project MELT](https://vtechworks.lib.vt.edu/handle/10919/22059) )
+    * could form the basis for making a large number of medieval English stories readable in their original form without the constant dictionary lookup problem or literary value-killing modernisations (even Tolkein modernisation insufficient)
+    * There are problems with [orthographic regularity](https://quod.lib.umich.edu/m/middle-english-dictionary/dictionary/MED24418/track?counter=1&search_id=27705254)
+    * There's an old english reader written in Swift [here](https://github.com/ryanlintott/OEVoice?fbclid=IwAR30SEB_dZxGobljGtt-fjcW9k73eneX6k3qcEG4fz6YrGM1uJ9iJdugCc8)

+- **CLI menu framework** -- see how firebase has a scrolling options menu with a SPACE-to-select and ENTER-to-submit functionality?
+If not already done elsewhere, rebuild the skeleton and let users define their own options and submenus.

+- **page set saver** Imagine you need to work through a set of Github Issues.
+You won't have internet access.
+You don't just want to save one HTML page; you want to save an HTML page for /each link/ and save them all to a directory so you can go through them when you have no internet access. so, a program that saves the page you select, and also every linked page on that page, into a directory accessible by a root .html file.

+- **bonfire** [A state snapshotting/system backup tool for a specific program](https://github.com/goodpals/bonfire), where the data location for that program is saved and can be restored if something breaks.
+Add a cute terminal art of a smoking bonfire like in Dark Souls.

+- **spoken extension to [symbolic notation converter](https://github.com/CallumBeaney/Symbolic-Notation-Converter)** -- Spoken english math to symbolic form.
+On device recognition not always 很好 so will need an external service like deepgram, so it will have to be either a premium service or make people supply their own api keys.
+Can fallback on ondevicerecognition.
+Aim at e.g. math teachers; need a way to not have painful install process.

 - **Targeted news searcher** - e.g. I want to know about some in-progress 六博-related research I'm interested in once it has been published, but I don't want to keep checking for it and parsing Mandarin with my dumb brain, so I need to do a cronjob once a day checking for specific keywords on core news sites or university bulletin boards and receiving an email or notification if anything comes up.
 Hard mode: make it work even without proxy on.

 - **this thing**  ( see: [this](http://pixelastic.github.io/pokemonorbigdata/) )
 <img src="./1.png" style="width: 480px">